rachelkhoriander/tech-task/tutorial/auth_with_github.md

 #### Getting an Access Token

 Once redirected to GitHub, the user will be prompted to log in.
-If the user accepts your request, Github redirects to the `redirect_url` or `Authorization callback URL` with an authorization code, which can be exchanged for an access token, and the state you provided in the previous step.
+If the user accepts your request, Github redirects to the `redirect_uri` or `Authorization callback URL` with an authorization code, which can be exchanged for an access token, and the state you provided in the previous step.

 First, however, you’ll need to check the state parameter.